JingtaoWang22/jingtaowang22.github.io/_posts/2021-7-9-basic-analysis.md

 **7. Feature Visualizations**
 <br>
 You can also visualize one or more genes in the **Feature Visualization** panel, which is on the right of the **DE Analysis** panel.
 For example, if we are interested in the first DE gene "CD74", we select this gene by either typing or finding it in the first dropdown.
-Then we select the type of visualization in the second dropdown, which has 3 options `PLOT EXPRESSION`, `HEATMAP`, and `VIOLIN PLOT`.
+Then we select the range to visualize (optional).
+Finally, we select the type of visualization in the second dropdown, which has 3 options `PLOT EXPRESSION`, `HEATMAP`, and `VIOLIN PLOT`.
 For example let's first take a look at the violin plot.
 <br>

 ![violin](images/basic-violin.png)